MEet the Team

 Elie Fadel

-Elie is a Med-1 at McGill University and this year's VP Communications for RareDIG.
-Elie decided to join RareDIG because of the very honorable mission of this initiative.
-When thinking about rare diseases individually, they do indeed seem very infrequent in the population.
-However, importantly, when looked at collectively, these diseases are not as rare as one may think.
-Thus, Elie is very honored to be part of an initiative that puts rare diseases at its core, and is always happy to contribute to the team!
+Elie Fadel is a medical student at McGill University and this year’s Vice President of Communications for RareDiG.
+Elie decided to join RareDiG because of the very honorable mission of the initiative.
+While rare diseases may seem infrequent when considered individually, collectively they affect a significant portion of the population and are not as rare as one might think.
+Elie is very honored to be part of an initiative that places rare diseases at its core and is always happy to contribute to the team.

 Research Branch